 Where to Watch Online

-While you can buy or rent all of the theatrical Star Wars movies on DVD, Blu-ray and via digital storefronts such as iTunes and Google Play Movies, it’s hard to go past the freshly-arrived Disney Plus streaming service for all your Star Wars needs at a low cost (after a 7-day free trial during which you could binge all the movies and shows, it’ll cost you $8.99 a month or $89.99 a year for continued access).
+While you can buy or rent all of the theatrical Star Wars movies on DVD, Blu-ray and via digital storefronts such as iTunes and Google Play Movies, it’s hard to go past the freshly-arrived Disney Plus streaming service for all your Star Wars needs at a low cost (it’ll cost you $8.99 a month or $89.99 a year).

 Disney Plus has a distinct advantage when it comes to Star Wars.
 Only two of the movies – The Last Jedi and spin-off Solo – got a release on Ultra HD 4K Blu-ray discs, and none are available to buy or rent in 4K digitally.
 There’s an expensive 4K disc box set arriving sometime in 2020, but here’s the thing – all the movies are on Disney Plus right now in full 4K Ultra HD, with Dolby Vision HDR and immersive Dolby Atmos sound if you’ve got the gear to deliver it (we’d recommend the Apple TV 4K for that!).
 And not only that – Disney Plus also has the various TV shows (including new series The Mandalorian which was made for the service and can’t be seen anywhere else) along with various shorts and even the Lego themed Star Wars outings (we won’t consider most of these to be a vital part of your viewing order, though!).

 So right now, the best way to watch everything Star Wars is to sign up for Disney Plus, pull up a comfy couch and get ready to binge, feeling rather pleased that at the moment, Australia is the only country where Disney Plus has all the Star Wars movies ready to watch!